 - assessment of soil and groundwater contamination based on various factors (extent of pollution inside or outside the site’s boundaries, nature and concentrations of pollutants, presence of a vector that could allow the pollution to migrate, use of the land and groundwater in and around the site); and

-- management of health or environmental impacts identified based on the use of the site (current or future, if any) and the risk acceptability criteria recommended by the World Health Organization (WHO) and the Group.
+- management of health or environmental impacts identified based on the use of the site.

-Lastly, decommissioned Group facilities operated by Group entities or affiliates (i.e., chemical plants, service stations, mud pits or lagoons resulting from hydrocarbon extraction operations, wasteland on the site of decommissioned refinery units, etc.) impact the landscape and may, despite all the precautions taken, be sources of chronic or accidental pollution.
-Total created a policy of evaluation, treatment of environmental risks related to soil and groundwater and remediation of its sites at the end of their activity.
-In agreement with the authorities, the aim is to allow new operations to be set up once the future use of the land has been determined.
-Remediation operations are conducted by specialized entities created by the Group.
-At the end of 2018, 123 industrial sites that were no longer in operation (excluding service stations) were in the process of remediation.
+Lastly, decommissioned facilities operated by the Group (i.e., chemical plants, service stations, mud pits or lagoons resulting from hydrocarbon extraction operations, wasteland on the site of decommissioned refinery units, etc.) impact the landscape and may, despite all the precautions taken, be sources of chronic or accidental pollution.
+In addition to the appropriate management of waste produced by the dismantling and securing of sites, Total has created a policy to evaluate and manage the risks related to soil and groundwater pollution.
+For sites at the end of their life cycle, management of pollution takes into account regulatory obligations as well as the aim of the Group to retain control over the use of these sites, favoring redevelopment its activities (solar, reforestation, etc.) Remediation operations are conducted by specialized entities created by the Group.
+At the end of 2019, 114 industrial sites that were no longer in operation (excluding service stations) were in the process of remediation.

-The Group’s provisions for the protection of the environment and site remediation are detailed in Note 12 to the Consolidated Financial Statements (point 8.7 of chapter 8 of the Registration Document 2018).
+The Group’s provisions for the protection of the environment and site remediation are detailed in Note 12 to the Consolidated Financial Statements (refer to point 8.7 of chapter 8 of the Universal Registration Document).

 Sustainable use of resources

-The Group’s activities, mainly those of Refining & Chemicals, and to a lesser extent those of the Exploration & Production, Gas, Renewables & Power segments, may potentially have an impact on, as well as be dependent of, water resources.
+The Group’s activities, mainly those of Refining & Chemicals, and to a lesser extent those of the Exploration & Production and the Integrated Gas, Renewables & Power segments, may potentially have an impact on, as well as be dependent of, water resources.
 This is especially true when an activity is located in a water resources sensitive environment.